roe-dl/weewx-precipmeter/README.md

   This is the weather condition that started at the time `presentweatherStart` reports and lasted for the time `presentweatherTime` reports.
+* `presentweatherW1`: 1st past weather code according to WMO table 4561
+  for the last 60 minutes
+* `presentweatherW2`: 2nd past weather code according to WMO table 4561
+  for the last 60 minutes
 * `presentweatherWawa`: present weather code according to WMO table 4680 at the end of the archive interval.
   This is the weather condition that started at the time `presentweatherStart` reports and lasted for the time `presentweatherTime` reports.
+* `presentweatherWa1`: 1st past weather code according to WMO table 4531
+  for the last 60 minutes
+* `presentweatherWa2`: 2nd past weather code according to WMO table 4531
+  for the last 60 minutes
 * `presentweatherStart`: timestamp of the beginning of the present weather
 * `presentweatherTime`: time elapsed since last change of the present weather
 * `precipitationStart`: timestamp of the beginning of the present